Mathematics Teacher (7-12), M.A.

 Applicants must have an undergraduate degree in mathematics, mathematics education grades 7–12, or 18 credits in advanced mathematics including the following: multivariable calculus, linear algebra, abstract algebra, geometry, analysis/advanced calculus, probability and statistics, as approved by the chair of the mathematics department and the adviser of the mathematics education (7–12) program.

-Applicants must have a minimum undergraduate grade point average of 3.00 for matriculation.
-A minimum average of 3.00 in graduate courses is required to maintain matriculation.
+Applicants must have a minimum undergraduate grade point average (GPA) of 3.00 for matriculation.
+A minimum GPA of 3.00 in graduate courses is required to maintain matriculation.

 International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of at least 500 on the paper-based test, or 173 on the computer-based test, or 61 on the internet-based test before being considered for admission.